BaldWhisper: Faster Whisper with Head Shearing and Layer Merging: Conclusion

 \section{Conclusion}

 We design a new pruning approach to work in low-resource scenario and applied it to Whisper for Bambara.
 We show that merging adjacent layers instead of pruning limits the performance drop.
 The compressed model, with half of the layers and low-rank embedding, is 2.15x faster and 48\% smaller while maintaining over 90\% of the performance of the base non-pruned model.
 Several levers remain to further improve speed and performance, such as specializing $\alpha, \beta$ per layer and searching for their optimal values.
 Also, the merging function we used is a simple weighted average, but many new merging methods \cite{yadav2023tiesmergingresolvinginterferencemerging, yu2024languagemodelssupermario} may be beneficial.
+Since the proposed approach operates on standard Whisper Transformer blocks, we expect it to be transferable across languages and plan to investigate this in future work.